the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 ## 🧩 Don't sleep on the fundamentals

-### Leetcode ain't dead
+### LeetCode ain't dead

-To be honest, I thought AI killed the leetcode interview, but I was mistaken.
+To be honest, I thought AI killed the LeetCode interview, but I was mistaken.

-At least in my experience as of 2025, **Leetcode is very much alive**, and was a component of roughly half of my interview pipelines.
+Even in 2025, **LeetCode is very much alive**, and was a component of roughly half of my interview pipelines.

 I was slightly worried being off the "LC grind" for so many years could be my demise.

-But thankfully, I passed each round!
+Turns out, my personal experience building ETL and evaluation pipelines were particularly useful here, since such pipelines force you to reason through similar flavors of correct (and efficient) logic, data structures, and edge-case handling.

-And I had quite a bit of fun with the problems, being addicted to big-O flash cards in a past life.
+I even had quite a bit of fun with the problems, having been addicted to big-O flash cards in a past life.

-Leetcode grinding works, if you have the time, patience, and pain tolerance.
+LeetCode grinding works, provided you have the time, patience, and pain tolerance.

 If grinding isn't realistic, don't panic.
 As long as you're spending good time solving meaningful AI / ML problems, you'll naturally have this mindset front and center.

-My personal experience with ETL and evaluation pipelines were particularly useful for this, since they force you to reason through similar flavors of correct, efficient logic, data structures, and edge-case handling.

-Nonetheless, I suggest you resist the urge to vibe code everything (i.e., writing code without a clear plan)
+Nonetheless, I suggest you resist the urge to [vibe code](https://en.wikipedia.org/wiki/Vibe_coding) everything.

 Understanding your core business logic is non-negotiable, and while vibe coding can be useful, holding on to a **computational state of mind** will continue to pay dividends in interviews and throughout your career.

 ### Classical stats / ML ain't dead